 Butter.
 Who would argue that it’s not one of the world’s most perfect ingredients?
 It can turn even a meager slice of squishy white bread into an enjoyable snack.
 (C’mon, own up: You’ve done it).
-Well, here it does even more.
+Well, in this butter-baked salmon with Italian salsa verde and roasted potatoes recipe it does even more.
 It helps to get that brown, roasted color and flavor onto the potatoes.
 Then the butter bathes the salmon, already buttery in texture, as it bakes.
 A piquant green sauce pushes the boundary between perfection and sheer opulence.

 Make this tonight: This is a recipe you could make on a weeknight or dress up with a gorgeous vegetable on the weekend.